Did something happen to you? Do you need help? Do you need someone to talk to?

 - Referrals and accompaniment for medical assessment and treatment

-- Filing a formal report with the Office of Student Conduct
+- Filing a formal report with the Office of Student Conduct and Community Standards

 - Assistance with law enforcement and obtaining a protective order